GHRSST/GDS/l2p.md

 `sea_ice_fraction` variable.

 For multiple sources, the GDS-{{gds_version}} requires the following:
 - The variable in question should contain an attribute called `flag_meanings` and another one called `flag_values`.
-The `flag_values`
-  attribute shall contain a comma-separated list of the numeric codes for the sources of data used whose order matches the comma-separated text
-  strings in the `flag_meanings` attribute.
+The `flag_values` attribute shall contain a comma-separated list of the numeric codes for the sources of data used whose order matches the comma-separated text strings in the `flag_meanings` attribute.
 - These text strings and numeric codes do not need to be unique across different data sets or even ancillary variables, but must be consistent within a given variable and clearly specified within each netCDF variable and its attributes.
 A best practice for naming the text strings in provided in {numref}`product_codes`.
-- instead of using a `_FillValue` attribute and value for missing data, it is recommended to set missing pixel values to **0** and add the corresponding **no_data** meaning in `flag_meanings` attribute.
+- Instead of using a `_FillValue` attribute and value for missing data, it is recommended to set missing pixel values to **0** and add the corresponding **no_data** meaning in `flag_meanings` attribute.

--
-The variable `source_of_sea_ice_fraction` shall conform to the format
-requirements shown in {numref}`l2p_source_of_sea_ice_fraction`.
+The variable `source_of_sea_ice_fraction` shall conform to the format requirements shown in {numref}`l2p_source_of_sea_ice_fraction`.

 ```{table} CDL example description of **<span style="font-family:courier;">source_of_sea_ice_fraction</span>** variable